GraphicsProgramming/blog/blog/2025/2025-06-19-subgroup-shuffle-reconvergence-on-nvidia/index.md

 etc...
 ```

-But wait, the SPIRV-provided operations all require your Vulkan physical device to have support the `GroupNonUniformArithmetic` capability.
+But wait, the SPIR-V-provided operations all require your Vulkan physical device to have support the `GroupNonUniformArithmetic` capability.
 So, Nabla provides emulated versions for that too, and both versions are compiled into a single templated struct call.

 ```cpp